igneus/gly/README.md

 Other arrangements are also possible.
 Order of music and lyrics is actually ignored during processing.

+## Usage

+This gem provides executable `gly`.
+Run `gly help` for full list of subcommands.
+The most important ones are:

+`gly gabc FILE1 ...`

+converts given gly file(s) to one or more gabc files (one per score, i.e. one gly may spawn a bunch of gabcs).

+`gly preview FILE1 ...`

+Attempts to create a pdf document with all scores contained in each gly file.
+Expects gregorio and lualatex to be in PATH and gregoriotex to be installed and accessible by lualatex.

 ## Tools

 [Emacs mode with syntax highlighting for gly][elisp]